 Divorce is the dissolution of a legal marriage.
 There are several complex issues involving the dissolution of a marriage.
-A few of these are the division of marital assets, division of marital debt, alimony, child custody, and child support.
+A few of these are the division of marital assets (including high asset situations), division of marital debt, alimony, child custody, and child support.

 The breakup of a marriage is more than ending a legal relationship between two people.
 The couple planned to spend their lives together; often they had children along the way.
 A divorce puts an end to those plans and the relationship, but it’s also the beginning of a new life for each party.